Nobel Banquet: Overview

 The Nobel Banquet, organized by the Nobel Foundation, is a formal dinner held after the Nobel Prize award ceremony and as part of a wider series of events celebrating the Nobel Prize laureates on 10 December (the death anniversary of Swedish inventor Alfred Nobel), with the Nobel lectures and the Nobel Prize Concert occurring prior.
 Held inside the Blue Hall at Stockholm City Hall, the banquet hosts approximately 1,300 guests.
-Up to 88 guests of honor (including the laureates and their spouses or partners, together with the Swedish royal family) are seated at the table of honor, located in the middle of the Blue Hall and decorated with flowers provided by the Italian municipality of Sanremo (where Alfred Nobel spent his final years of his life); the other guests sit across multiple tables surrounding the table of honour and throughout the City Hall.
+Up to 88 guests of honor (including the laureates and their spouses or partners, together with the Swedish royal family) are seated at the table of honor, located in the middle of the Blue Hall and decorated with flowers provided by the Italian municipality of Sanremo (where Alfred Nobel spent the final years of his life); the other guests sit across multiple tables surrounding the table of honour and throughout the City Hall.
 During the banquet, artistic interludes called divertissements are performed by Swedish performing arts talent, and can range from music and dance performances to theatrical presentations and (in the case of the 2002 banquet) even circus acts; these performances (and the floral arrangements of the banquet) are connected by a unique theme or narrative that defines the banquet each year.
 After the banquet proper, guests can dance inside the Golden Hall.